Spray Foam Removal Cost

 Blown cellulose needs to be installed by a professional, which can add to the cost, but it does boast breathability and eco-friendliness.
 This means it’s usually approved by mortgage lenders as long as the loft is ventilated well.

-Hiring Contractors Checklist for Spray Foam Removal
+Checklist: Hiring a Spray Foam Removal Specialist

 Spray foam removal is a specialist job, and not something you can risk with a DIY approach.
 It’s important to hire an expert who knows exactly what they’re doing.